Hamunii/ToiletLeechIsReal/Assets/AboutAssets.md

 ### Setting up the Unity project

+**Note:** The [SETUP-PROJECT.py](/SETUP-PROJECT.py) script will copy all of the dlls files for you!
+So if you run it, you can ignore this section almost entirely.

 The Unity project we have is based off of Evaisa's [Lethal Company Unity Template](https://github.com/EvaisaDev/LethalCompanyUnityTemplate/) (hence the LICENSE file in that folder.
 I have no idea if I can remove it or not).
 HOWEVER, just like with our dlls in the root directory of this repository, we need to add some dll files into our `UnityProject/Assets/Plugins` folder.
 These are listed in the README of Evaisa's repository, but here's the list so you don't miss it:
 >- AmazingAssets.TerrainToMesh.dll
 >- ClientNetworkTransform.dll